Soft Ginger Cookies

 These cookies will keep in an airtight container for up to a week.

 The cookie needs the right temperature for baking.
-So the cookie spreads just enough and the outside bakes to a crisp preventing any more spreading (hope that makes sense).
+So the cookie spreads just enough and the outside bakes to a crisp, preventing any more spreading (hope that makes sense).
 Hence, finding the right oven temperature is essential.
 Therefore, please follow the directions that come with the recipe.

-You can substitute 1 cup molasses with equal parts of honey, dark corn syrup, or maple syrup.
+You can substitute 1 cup of molasses with equal parts of honey, dark corn syrup, or maple syrup.
 You can also use ¾ cup dark brown sugar for every 1 cup of molasses.
-Having said that, molasses has a distinct taste and flavor which you will not get from honey, corn syrup, or maple syrup.
+Having said that, molasses has a distinct taste and flavor that you will not get from honey, corn syrup, or maple syrup.
 These will give you a similar texture but not the same taste

 Soft Ginger Cookies